Mikejo5000/vsts-docs-pr/docs/report/analytics/analytics-recipes.md

 **Retrieve all work items for a given iteration which fall between the first day of the iteration and the last day of the iteration**

-This type of query is a little different in that you are constraining your query by data contained with the data.
+Here your query is constrained by data contained within the VSTS data.

 ```
 https://{account}.analytics.visualstudio.com/_odata/v1.0/WorkItems?$filter=Iteration/IterationPath eq '{iteration path}' and Date/Date ge Iteration/StartDate and Date/Date le Iteration/EndDate